NortonAAA/Team_D_Final_Project/README.md

  ## Data

 We decide to utilize the Postgres data base system.
-Our data will primialry be focused around the major 5 cities in America.
+Our data will primarily be focused around the major 5 cities in America.
 The following is the list of major cities:

 1. Chicago
 2. Austin